“So, yeah, that pretty much wraps it up.”

 So, yeah, that pretty much wraps it up.

 Use this casual expression when you're at the end of a conversation and you don't have anything else to say.
-For example, if you're introducing yourself to a group of people in a meeting at a conference, people often end in this way:
+For example, if you're introducing yourself to a group of people in a meeting at a conference, you might end your introduction this way:

 So, yeah.
 That's about it.